 How to Encourage Emotional Intelligence

 I think most parents would agree — we all want to raise our kids to be responsible, well-adjusted adults.
 Teaching our children how to master their emotions is an integral part of their adult training.
-One great thing to understand about EI is it is a flexible skill set.
+One great thing to understand about EI is that it’s a flexible skill set.
 It can be acquired at any age and improved with a little patience.

 Keeping these four concepts in mind will get you and your child off to a great start in becoming more emotionally intelligent.